Congratulations 2026-2027 Board of Governors!

 SECTION 7: DISSOLUTION

-D. Prior to dissolution, the 5th FSS will be consulted regarding the MSC Cinderella’s Boutique and its continued operation or closing.
+C. Prior to dissolution, the 5 FSS will be consulted regarding the MSC Cinderella’s Boutique and its continued operation or closing.

-H. Any remaining MSC assets including, but not limited to, money, silver, china, decorations, or office supplies shall be disposed of by three (3) MSC members, to include one (1) Executive Officer, in accordance with the IRS code and all applicable Air Force Instructions.
+G. Any remaining MSC assets including, but not limited to, money, silver, china, decorations, or office supplies shall be disposed of by three (3) MSC members, to include one (1) Executive Officer, IAW the IRS code and all applicable Air Force Instructions.

-K. MSC historical documents and/or scrapbooks shall be given to the 5th BW Historian.
+J. MSC historical documents and/or scrapbooks shall be given to the 5 BW Historian.

-M. In the event that the MSC votes to have one final official function, either formal or informal, no funds marked for charitable purposes will be used.
+L .
+In the event that the MSC votes to have one final official function, either formal or informal, no funds marked for charitable purposes shall be used.

 ARTICLE VIII.
 THRIFT STORE